zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 The Maya integration is still a work in progress.
 The Domemaster3D shaders are now active in the Maya render view and the custom Vray Extra Attributes are linked into the Vray for Maya .vrscene exporter when the lens shaders are added as Vray Extra Attributes on the camera shape node.

-The initial 3DS Max source code has been added in this v0.4 release but the GUI elements need to be completed.
+The first working version of the 3DS Max source code has been added and there are development shader builds for Vray 3.0 on Max 2015 and Max 2014, and Vray 2.5 for Max 2015.

 ## Vray Standalone ##

-Right now the DomemasterStereo and LatLongStereo shaders are accessible from Vray Standalone and Vray RT version 2.0 / 3.0 using the `vray.exe` command line program.
+Right now the DomemasterStereo and LatLongStereo shaders are accessible from Vray Standalone and Vray RT version 2.5 / 3.0 using the `vray.exe` command line program.
 Until the Maya and 3DS Max shader integrations are complete you will have to add the DomemasterStereo and LatLongStereo camera parameters to your .vrscene files manually.

 Andrew Hazelden's [Vray Syntax Highlighter](https://github.com/AndrewHazelden/Vray-Scene-Syntax-Highlighter) module for Notepad++, GEDIT, BBEdit, and TextWrangler is a good tool for simplifying the process of editing a .vrscene file.